Capital Update – For the Week Ending March 24, 2023

 U.S. pork is shipped to more than 100 countries, and those exports add significantly to the bottom line of each pork producer.
 Opening new and expanding existing markets for U.S. pork exports through FTAs is vital to the industry’s continued success.

-total value of pork and variety meat exports
+total value of pork exports

 countries U.S. pork was exported to

-value added to each hog marketed in the United States
+value from each hog marketed

 To grow exports and support high paying jobs in rural communities, the United States must open new and expand existing markets through trade agreements, trade and investment framework agreements, and market access deals.
+Maintaining an active trade agenda will support America’s pork producers and the U.S. economy.

-Read moreNPPC supports trade agreements and other trade initiatives that open new and expand existing export markets and eliminate tariff and non-tariff barriers to U.S. pork exports.
+NPPC supports trade agreements and other trade initiatives that open new and expand existing export markets and eliminate tariff and non-tariff barriers to U.S. pork exports.